xo/usql/README.md

 ### Release Builds

 [Release builds][Releases] are built with the `most` build tag.
-[Additional SQLite3 build tags](contrib/build-release.sh) are also specified for releases.
+Additional [SQLite3 build tags](contrib/build-release.sh) are also specified for releases.

-### Using as a Package
+### Embedding

 An effort has been made to keep `usql`'s packages modular, and reusable by other developers wishing to leverage the `usql` code base.
-As such, it is possible to build a SQL command-line interface (e.g, for use by some other project as an "official" client) using the core `usql` source tree.
+As such, it is possible to embed or create a SQL command-line interface (e.g, for use by some other project as an "official" client) using the core `usql` source tree.

-Please refer to [main.go](main.go) to see how `usql` puts together its packages. `usql`'s code is also well-documented -- please refer to the [GoDoc listing][godoc] to see the various APIs available.
+Please refer to [main.go](main.go) to see how `usql` puts together its packages. `usql`'s code is also well-documented -- please refer to the [GoDoc listing][godoc] for an overview of the various packages and APIs.

 ## Database Support